How do you ask for a fair hearing?

 Fax is better because it gets there right away and you can get a fax receipt showing the Division of Hearings got the appeal.

 DTA has forms you can use to ask for a hearing.
 If you got written notice of DTA’s decision, you can ask for a hearing by filling out the hearing form that came with the notice.
 You can also just write your own letter.
-106 C.M.R. § 343.240; DTA Online Guide (Right to a Fair Hearing).
+106 C.M.R. § 343.240; Appendix E (DTA Online Guide Links).

 You can also ask on your appeal form for: